-auDA used design thinking methodology to develop itsthe strategy.
-This involved considering our future operating environment and the challenges and opportunities ahead, and clarifyingexploring or "discovering" them through workshops, "defining" them in greater detail with staff and the Board, before framing or "developing" the areas of strategic focus for auDA.
+auDA used design thinking methodology to develop its strategy.
+This involved considering our future operating environment and the challenges and opportunities ahead, and clarifying or "discovering" them through workshops, "defining" them in greater detail with staff and the Board, before framing or "developing" the areas of focus for auDA.

 We then used systematic thinking to develop ideas to solve challenges and optimise opportunities that we face.
-The aim with this process was to develop a strong vision for auDA's future and determine key results by which to meet that vision.
-The key results will be delivered through implementation of strategic projects.
-The output of this work is presented here in our draft-strategy.
-The strategy will be further supported by an annual operating plan.
+The output of this work is presented here in our draft strategy.